 Eye Exams

-Annual eye exams can detect other systemic health problems – like diabetes and high blood pressure.
+Many eye and vision problems have no obvious signs or symptoms, so you might not know a problem exists.
+Getting annual eye exams is important to thoroughly check the health of your eyes and your vision.
+Eye exams can detect systemic health problems – like diabetes and high blood pressure.
 Some eye diseases are silent – like glaucoma.
 There are no symptoms to let you know there is something wrong, and late detection can lead to blindness.
-Early diagnosis and treatment of eye and vision problems can help prevent vision loss.
+These visits are simply preventive and can help you continue having healthy eyes and optimal vision.

 How Often Should I Have an Eye Exam?